 No caves are known to occur within the project area and the nearest recorded cave is greater than three miles away.
-Suitable summer roosting habitat exists in two small isolated locations on the periphery of the action area as well as along the Green River.
+Field surveys in August 2020, which followed the 2020 USFWS Indiana Bat Summer Survey Guidelines (USFWS 2020a), determined that suitable summer roosting habitat for Indiana bat and northern long-eared bat occurs in two small isolated locations on the periphery of the project area, along the southern portion of the 69-kV transmission line proposed for demolition and along the Green River.
+Habitat quality ranges from low to high based on presence of suitable roosting habitat (live or dead trees exhibiting exfoliating bark, cavities, and crevices), density/clutter of forest, and proximity to water.
 Suitable foraging habitat for all three bat species occurs over the Green River.
 Lower quality foraging habitat also occurs over ash ponds and settling basins on PAF.

 Buildings were surveyed for evidence of use by wildlife or terrestrial threatened and endangered species.
 No evidence of use of onsite buildings by listed species was observed during the site survey.
 Nineteen buildings offer potential habitat for bats based on construction, light exposure, ingress/egress points, and temperature.
-No bats or evidence of bats was observed during initial building surveys (Appendix A).
+No bats or evidence of bats was observed during the surveys (Appendix A).